OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 ## Numbers 31:33

-seventy-two thousand cattle,
+and seventy-two thousand head of cattle,

 ## Numbers 31:34

-sixty-one thousand donkeys,
+with sixty-one thousand donkeys,

 ## Numbers 31:35